1960 – Present (2018)

-Success, as I’m sure you know, can only be defined by the person achieving it.
+As I’m sure you know, success can only be defined by the person achieving it.
 My definition of success has evolved over the years.
-Although I did not reach fame or fortune, I am content with my artistic mastery and the tremendous positive impact it has had on my life.
+Although I did not reach fame or fortune, I am content with my artistic mastery and its tremendous positive impact on my life.

 “The best way of training the young is to train yourself at the same time; not to admonish them, but to be never seen doing that of which you would admonish them.” – Plato

 There is a saying that a man is a prince until he has kids, then he becomes a king.
 Tomer is not everywhere I go, yet he is always in my hip pocket.
 Everything I do leads back to him – how I take care of myself, how I handle myself, how I need to make sure that I stay healthy and literally alive because he needs me.
 That’s a great responsibility.
 I’m a shepherd to him.
 Yet many times, I let him lead me, and I don’t know where the journey’s gonna go.
 Because we can go down a path that I’ve been down a thousand times before, but for him, it’s the first time.
 Just when I think, “Yep, I’ve been there, I’ve done that,” he reminds me that everything can be brand new.
 Things have evolved, and I am now looking at them from a different perspective and set of eyes.
 So, in a sense, it reminds me to stay young.
 I am grateful and feel blessed.